thatisoneword/flynorcal/README.md

 ## Updating

 * Clone the repo and and inside the new project run `npm install`
-* Run `npm start` a browser should automatically open to 'http://localhost:3000'
+* Run `npm start`, a browser should automatically open to 'http://localhost:3000'
-* When you update files the changes are automatically reflected in the browser but some changes my require a refresh.
+* When you update files the changes are automatically reflected in the browser but some changes may require a refresh.

 ## Building For Production